nategood/commando/README.md

 Aliases: `title`, `referredToAs`

 Add a name to refer to an argument option by.
-Makes the help docs a little cleaner for annonymous "argument" options.
+Makes the help docs a little cleaner for anonymous "argument" options.

 ## Contributing